 - 100% Project Plans (Plan signature form)

 - Project Cost Estimate

 - Summary of project design peer review (all comments have been addressed)

 About the Project

 Donaldson Run has been impacted by stormwater runoff, causing excessive erosion along the stream channel.
-A technique called "natural stream channel design" will be used to create a new stream channel that's in balance with the runoff it receives from the surrounding land.
-The stream will be raised up to reconnect it with the floodplain area.
-During higher flows, the stream can flow onto the floodplain and the water will slow down and reduce its energy.
-In addition, step pool structures and meanders will be added with rocks that help reduce the energy of the flow.
+A technique called “natural channel design” will be used to create a new stream channel that can better manage the runoff it receives from the surrounding land.
+This method uses step pools, floodplain reconnection and meanders to help reduce the energy of the flow.

-In 2006, the County completed a stream restoration of Donaldson Run’s Tributary A. The photos at the top right of this page show before and after pictures of the stream restoration.
+In 2006, the County completed a successful stream restoration of Donaldson Run’s Tributary A. This restoration has protected the sanitary sewer line, reduced erosion and reduced stream pollution since 2007.
+The photos at the top right of this page show before and after pictures of the stream restoration.